TheMonk2121/ai-dev-tasks/500_research/test-suite-reduction-research-summary.md

 - Heavy reliance on code coverage metrics
 - Limited discussion of other quality indicators

-## 🎯 Relevance to AI-Dev-Tasks Project
+## 🎯 Relevance to AI-Dev-Tasks Projec

 ### ✅ **What Aligns Well**
 1. **ML-First Approach**: Fits your DSPy and AI framework focus